What is CRISPR screening?

 - Producing a pool of lentiviruses that contain both the gene for the desired Cas enzyme, and the DNA that codes for the guide RNA .

 Why are lentiviruses used in CRISPR screening?

-Lentiviruses are potentially dangerous, and appropriate safety measures must be taken , so why are they so popular for CRISPR screening?
+Lentiviruses are potentially dangerous, and appropriate safety measures must be taken .
+So, why are they so popular for CRISPR screening?
 As mentioned above, lentiviruses stably integrate their DNA into mammalian genomes [7,15].
 This feature is used in CRISPR screening as follows.
 When cells that are infected with lentivirus survive, they undergo integration of the lentiviral genome, including the ~20 CRISPR targeting bases that have been cloned into the lentiviral genome.
-The cells continue to carry these guide sequences and express the corresponding CRISPR RNA (crRNA) even after the genes of interest are knocked out.
+The cells continue to carry these guide sequences and express the corresponding CRISPR RNA (crRNA), even after the genes of interest are knocked out.
 When the cells proliferate, successive generations of cells carry the lentiviral DNA coding for guide RNA.
-This is useful, because DNA or RNA from the cells can be sequenced, so the scientists can find out which DNA/RNA sequence each cell contains.
-The continued expression of this DNA or RNA—after some cells have had a chance to proliferate, while other cells have been killed—is what is measured in the CRISPR screen.
+This is useful because DNA or RNA from the cells can be sequenced, so scientists can discover which DNA/RNA sequence each cell contains.
+The continued expression of this DNA or RNA (after some cells have had a chance to proliferate, while other cells have been killed) is exactly what is measured in the CRISPR screen.

 How many cells are needed?